 1. Adjusted EBITDA (\$ millions) is calculated as EBITDA adjusted for certain items, either positive or negative, which we consider to be non-recurring in nature and further items that we do not consider to be representative of the underlying performance of the business.
 2. Free Cash Flow (FCF) is calculated as Adjusted EBITDA minus Maintenance Capital Expenditure minus tax payments.
 FCF Conversion is calculated as Free Cash Flow divided by Adjusted EBITDA.
-3. Net Debt is calculated as the sum of Group's current borrowings and non current borrowings (including in each case transaction costs capitalised on initial recognition of the borrowing liability) and lease liabilities, net of cash and cash equivalents (including cash held in debt service reserve accounts).
-WE Soda Restricted Group Net Debt consists of Net Debt of Unrestricted Subsidiaries, being Ciner Enterprises Inc. and its subsidiaries, and less Working Capital Loans with a maturity of less than 1 year, 4.
-WE Soda Restricted Group Net Leverage Ratio is calculated as WE Soda Restricted Group Net Debt divided by WE Soda Restricted Group Adjusted FBITDA, which consists of Adjusted FBITDA excluding Adjusted EBITDA of Unrestricted Subsidiaries, being Ciner Enterprises Inc. and its subsidiaries.
-5. Netback Margin is calculated as Adjusted EBITDA divided by Netback Revenue.
-Netback Revenue is calculated as revenue from sales of soda ash and sodium bicarbonate after deducting transportation expenses and export expenses associated with the delivery of product from our production facilities to the point of delivery for the customer.
-6. For further details please refer to the APMs on page 134
+3. Net Debt is calculated as the sum of Group's current borrowings and non current borrowings in each case transaction costs capital indecognition of the borrowing liabilities, net of cash and cash end cash held in debt service reserve accounts).
+WE Soda Restricted Group Net Debt consists of Net Debt bet Debt is subsidiaries, being Ciner Enterprises Inc. and its subsidiaries, and less Working Capital Loans with a maturity of less than 1 year.
+4. WE Soda Restricted Group Net Debt consists of Net Debt des Consists of Adjusted EBITDA, which consists of Adjusted EBITDA, which consists of Adjusted EBITDA, which consists of Adjusted EBITDA excluding Adjusted EBITDA of Unrestricted Subsidiaries, being Ciner Enterprises Inc. and its subsidiaries, being Ciner Enterprises Inc. and its subsidiaries, being Ciner Enterprises Inc. and issubsidiaries delivery of product from our production facilities to the point of delivery for the customer.
+6 For further details please refer to the APMs on page 134.